The Machinists of Joy: Critical reception

 The Machinists of Joy received favorable reviews.
 Grant V. Ziegler of COMA Music Magazine wrote, "For its driving force, perfect execution of synths and balanced lyrical and vocal attacks, The Machinists of Joy is a must own for all Industrial music fans."
 Dominic Lynch of Intravenous Magazine called the album "an achievement".

-However, Release Magazine's Fredrik Schlatta Wik thought The Machinists of Joy wouldn't win Die Krupps many new fans: "So is this album going to appeal to a new audience?
+However, Release Magazine's Fredrik Schlatta Wik thought The Machinists of Joy would not win Die Krupps many new fans: "So is this album going to appeal to a new audience?
 Doubtful.
 Are the old fans [...] going to like it?
 Undoubtedly yes."